Jincy09/Travel_to_Ireland/README.md

 * I have decided to create a website for a fictional tour here in Ireland.
-However, while the tour is fictional the places featured are real and this was an idea that I had brought forward for the promotion of tourism in Ireland.
+However, while the tour is fictional the places featured are real and this was an idea which will help for the promotion of tourism in Ireland.
 While the Covid-19 Pandemic has devastated people across the globe; it is hoped that we will be able to travel all around the world.
-Meanwhile, I have created this website to give little idea about the places, so that ones everything comes to normal an option for travel would be this country.
+Meanwhile, I have created this website to give little idea about the places, so that ones everything comes to normal an option to traveling Ireland would not be avoided.

 * For the purpose of my Milestone 1 project we're going to see attractive places, music ,culture and tour.